chongxi/playground/README.md

 Control Console that integrate Jovian(Virtual Reality Platform) and Spiketag(Real-time Ephys)

 Mouse and Rats or even human play in playground
-It bidirectionally communicate with both Jovian/Spiketag and the player (You)
+It bidirectionally communicate with `Jovian` (through socket) It bidirectionally communicate `user` (through low-latency rendering and interaction)
+It bidirectionally communicate `Spiketag` (through socket)

 ### Functionality and Time budget